appium/appium/README.md

     > mocha -t 60000 -R spec test/functional/testapp/simple.js

 Do you like getting close to the metal?
-Or are you trying to run this from a script with a custom app?
+Or are you trying to run Appium from a script with a custom app?
 You can start Appium without grunt from the command line (see parser.js for more CLI arguments):